 While legal aid clinics will do the best that they can to assist you, these services are often swamped with clients and cannot provide the personal assistance that many people need.
 People seeking divorce will get better service from an attorney that has the time and resources to devote to their case.
 For that reason, it is usually better for divorcing spouses to save or borrow money to retain an attorney for their divorce.

-At Ashby Law, we are committed to providing our clients with the personal attention and service that they deserve.
+At Pacific Northwest Family Law, we are committed to providing our clients with the personal attention and service that they deserve.
 We will work with you and your partner during your divorce to resolve your issues outside of court as much as possible, so that you can focus your resources on your family.